Sadrusha/Sadrusha/README.md

 👋 Hi there!
 Welcome to my GitHub profile!
 I’m Sadrusha, a passionate final-year Electronics and Communication Engineering student with a strong interest in IoT, Embedded Systems, and VLSI Design.

-🌟 What I bring to the table:
+🌟 What I bring to the table:<br>

-Hands-on experience with IoT projects and home automation systems.
+Hands-on experience with IoT projects and home automation systems.<br>
-Proficiency in embedded systems development and a solid understanding of VLSI concepts.
+Proficiency in embedded systems development and a solid understanding of VLSI concepts.<br>
-A knack for solving real-world problems using innovative tech solutions.
+A knack for solving real-world problems using innovative tech solutions.<br>
-🌱 Currently looking for:
+🌱 Currently looking for:<br>

-Opportunities to contribute my skills as an intern or full-time engineer in IoT, Embedded Systems, or VLSI domains.
+Opportunities to contribute my skills as an intern or full-time engineer in IoT, Embedded Systems, or VLSI domains.<br>
-📫 Let’s connect!
+📫 Let’s connect!<br>
 Feel free to reach out at sadrusha2@gmail.com

 💡 Check out my projects below to see my passion in action.
-Let’s innovate together!
+Let’s innovate together!<br>

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Sadrusha .)